nus-cs2103-AY2021S2/tp/src/main/resources/UserGuideCopy.md

 * The index **must be a positive integer** 1, 2, 3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* You can remove the optional fields (phone, email and address) by typing `p/`, `e/` or `a/` without specifying any phone, email or address after it.
 * When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
 * You can remove all the contact’s tags by typing `t/` or `tc/` without specifying any tags after it.
 Note: both regular Tags and ChildTags will be removed in both situations.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.
+*  `edit 4 e/` Edits to remove the email of the 4th contact in the displayed contact list.

 #### Finding contacts: `find`